I Have the Right To. ADHD & Me. All That Is Bitter and Sweet. Highly Recommend!

 Basketball Junkie: A Memoir.
 Learning the Hard Way The book Basketball Junkie is a great boo Learning the Hard Way The book Basketball Junkie is a great book for anybody to read.

 This story mainly teaches people not to do drugs.
-But they do not know that this book explains so much more than just that.
-It shows how easily you can suffer by just trying a drug for the first time.
 Beautiful Boy.
 Introduction It hurts so bad that I cannot save him, protect him, keep him out of harm's way, shield him from pain.

 What good are fathers if not for these things? —Thomas Lynch, "The Way We Are" Being Jazz.
 “Jazz Jennings is one of the youngest champions of transgender equality.”